Skip to main content

 What Is Extended Deep Plane Facelift?

 This advanced facial rejuvenation technique addresses the deeper layers of facial tissue, providing more natural and longer-lasting results compared to traditional methods.
-The procedure repositions the SMAS layer along with the overlying skin, creating a more comprehensive lift without the pulled or windswept appearance.
+Extended deep plane dissection releases additional retaining ligaments beyond the standard approach, including the mandibular and cervical ligaments, allowing for more comprehensive neck and jawline correction.1

 Board-certified plastic surgeons who specialize in this technique have extensive training in facial anatomy and can achieve results that look natural while addressing significant signs of aging including jowls, nasolabial folds, and neck laxity.
+Clinical outcomes for extended deep plane procedures demonstrate superior neck rejuvenation compared to standard techniques, with results lasting over a decade.3

 How Much Does It Cost?